tock/tock/doc/Memory_Layout.md

     information about this kernel image.
 The attribute format mirrors attributes from the bootloader, namely:
     - Begins with `TockKernel`
-    - Then 1 byte version (currently 0)
+    - Then padding to fill a 512 byte page
     - Then 64 byte entries:
        - 8 byte (zero-padded) name
        - 1 byte length